Please fill out the below form completely to request information about our products. Our team will follow up with you promptly.

 Family Values & Support from a Local Team That Cares

 We live and work among the people we serve – who range from homeowners to professionals such as engineers, designers, general contractors, and construction managers – and we care about the success of each and every project.
-Our team welcomes the opportunity to apply our vast knowledge of septic tank construction, installation and service, to solve your unique project challenges with prompt attention and consistent support.
+Our team welcomes the opportunity to apply our vast knowledge of precast concrete septic tank construction, installation and service, to solve your unique project challenges with prompt attention and consistent support.

 Our durable, watertight, easy to install precast concrete septic tanks provide a dependable and environmentally-friendly, “green” component to your septic system.
 Each customizable septic tank is crafted with high-quality 5,000 psi concrete that we regularly test using ASTM C31 and C39 quality testing guidelines.
 Our Type III high early strength cement is tested each month to ensure that it complies with ASTM Standard C 150 and AASHTO M 85 requirements.
 Each tank also meets the pertinent requirements of ASTM C 1227 for concrete strength, reinforcement, size, capacity, water-tightness, and identification with the A.J.
 Foss logo.